 Yountville contracts for fire protection services for its 1,800 residents and visitors located on the east side of Town with the Napa County Fire Department (ISO Rating of 3).
 The contract provides Yountville with year-round fire protection services through the County's Fire Department (County Fire).
-County Fire contracts with CAL FIRE, which is responsible for staffing the Yountville Fire Station and providing structure fire protection, wildland fire protection, emergency medical response, technical rescue/extrication, hazardous materials, water supply, dispatch, training, fire safety education, fire (arson) investigations, fire prevention, vegetation management, and fire marshal (code enforcement) within Yountville.
+The County contracts with CAL FIRE, which is responsible for staffing the Yountville Fire Station and providing structure fire protection, wildland fire protection, emergency medical response, technical rescue/extrication, hazardous materials, water supply, dispatch, training, fire safety education, fire (arson) investigations, fire prevention, vegetation management, and fire marshal (code enforcement) within Yountville.
 Additionally, County Fire offers domestic preparedness planning and response.

-The Veterans Home has had a separate contract with County Fire, which in turn contracts with CAL FIRE since 1982 to provide fire protection services to its 1,200 residents and 900 staff.
-The Town of Yountville and the Veterans Home paid for building the Yountville Fire Station.
-A three way cost sharing arrangement between Napa County/CAL FIRE, the Town, and the Veterans Home funds operation of the station such that costs are split equally between the parties.
+The Veterans Home has had a separate contract with the County since 1982 to provide fire protection services to its 1,200 residents and 900 staff.
+The Town of Yountville contributed 40% of the costs associated with the construction of a fire station, with the County contributing 60% of the costs on land that is owned by the Veterans Home.
+A three way cost sharing arrangement between the County, the Town, and the Veterans Home funds operation of the station such that costs are split equally between the parties.
 Yountville is assured a minimum level of staffing of four-persons 24 hours per day, seven days per week (Napa LAFCO, 2007a; page 11 and Yountville, 2016c).
 Service levels are evaluated on a regular basis by County Fire.
 Regular reports by the Station 12 Battalion Chief in published reports to the Town Council indicate that the Town has the lowest utilization of service amongst the three parties to this shared service station model.